aregsar/aregsarblog/blog/2021/redis-configure-laravel-queue/index.md

 > If the connection descriptions become confusing, think of the connections in the connections array of queue.php as high level queue connections that the Laravel application can use.
 And think of the redis connections in the database.php file as low level connections to the Redis server that can be used by the high level queue connections by connecting to the low level connection using the queue connections internal connection setting.

-## Additional no default queue connections
+## Additional non default queue connections

 By default the Laravel queue methods use the default queue connection.
 However we can add more redis queue connections in queue.php file that can be explicitly passed by name to the Laravel queue methods to select a different queue to use to dispatch a job, instead of the default one.